amannayak0007/deadlines-ios/README.md

 # deadlines-ios
-// Deadlines for iOS is a powerful Task Management application
+Deadlines for iOS is a powerful Task Management application created by Shiv Sakhuja.

 Features:
 - Reminds you with a notification at the 24 hour mark and the 2 hour mark before a task's deadline: The perfect amount of time to finish any job.